 - Six-digit pins are another way of further improving the security of your account.
 Skrill requests this code upon log in or whenever a transaction is carried out.

-- The Financial Institutions Supervision Authority (FCA), as mentioned previously, imposes stringent requirements on its license holders.
+- The Central Bank of Ireland, as mentioned previously, imposes stringent requirements on its license holders.
 Skrill is no exception in conforming to these requirements, considered by many to be some of the toughest in the world.
 Their successful compliance is a token to the prime level of security they can deliver to their users.

 Skrill had previously sought to protect its accounts from fraudulent activities via its “Skill Security Token” which could be ordered by a user as a separate device used to generate a one-time password.
 This token feature was nevertheless abandoned back in 2016 and replaced by much more convenient, but scarcely less reliable, measures such as its two-step authentication.